OctopusDeploy/blog/blog/2021-05/debugging-package-parameter-issues-sssis-deployments/index.md

 ## Conclusion

-While automating SSIS deployments, I discovered a newer version of Visual Studio was introducing additional properties to the Connection Manager that an older version of SQL Server didn't know about.
+While automating SSIS deployments, I discovered a newer version of Visual Studio was introducing additional properties to the connection manager that an older version of SQL Server didn't know about.
 I hope this blog saves you from encountering the same issue.

 Happy deployments!